 I remember my first significant experience of helping another human being as a moment that grounded me with a sense of identity; it felt good and right.
-Since then there were many spontaneous moments when I felt I was being my most authentic self by being present with people during significant experiences in their lives: suffering, struggling, growing.
-It is liberating to me to be engaged in the important matters of life, to be connected, real; I feel truly alive.
+Since then there were many times when I felt I was being my most authentic self by being present with people during significant experiences in their lives: suffering, struggling, growing.
+It is liberating to me to be engaged in the important matters of life, it helps me feel connected and truly alive.

 People sometimes ask me how I can work with people experiencing difficulties, illness or struggles; and I believe this is why: working with people therapeutically makes life meaningful for me, and I have tremendous respect for people that are willing to face, and grapple with, their most intense thoughts and emotions.

-When I work with people, I hold these things in my mind: a synthesis of everything I have witnessed, learned and experienced.
-With all of the concentration and energy available to me, I approach my work with a keen awareness of the need to balance what I bring to the meeting with what the other person brings.
-My every effort is to:
+When I work with people, I approach my work with a keen awareness of the need to balance what I bring to the meeting with what the other person brings.
+My effort is to:

-Be present, listen and receive what the person is communicating;
+Be present, listen and understand what the person is communicating;

-Draw on the knowledge or tools that are the most relevant for them;
+Draw on knowledge or tools that are the most relevant for them;

-Share these in a way that is correct and harmonious.
+Share these in a way that is accurate and harmonious.

 Having found my own way through struggles with emotions, grief, relationship challenges and searching for my place in life and society, I believe the way to work with people is to respect and nurture their own sense of what is meaningful to them.
 I feel passionate about people finding their own voice, their own sense of direction.
 Part of this can be about developing the tools and capacities that we need to get there.
 As much as there is a therapist in me, there is also a teacher, and I enjoy combining these roles to empower people to move forward on their path.